 I just spoke with a new patient last night who said, “I’ve been on disability now for two months.
 I am supposed to return to work next week but I have a note saying I still cannot drive.
 You have no idea how much this has affected my life.
 I can’t even get my laundry out of the dryer without having a swirl.”

 6. Physical Fitness and Exercise

-People with vertigo often are unable to maintain their previous level of physical fitness or exercise as often as usual.
+People who don’t seek professional vertigo help often are unable to maintain their previous level of physical fitness or exercise as often as usual.
 This leads to loss of muscle strength and cardiovascular endurance.
 Lack of exercise also negatively affects mental health from reduced exercise-related endorphins in the brain.

 7. Self Esteem

 Lack of exercise and being unable to perform at your job reduces self esteem.
 This negative effect on self esteem appears to be cumulative over time, with many of my patients reporting less self esteem as the vertigo symptoms continue to affect their emotions, their daily work capacity and exercise routine.